Schobbish/9oclock/README.md

-# projector
+# Fancy Clock
-Clock for displaying on a projector.
-Or whatever.
-There is no reason why this clock should only be used on a projector.
-It is meant to be displayed on any type of display.
-I'm just not good at coming up with clever names.

-You can generate timers, countdown clocks, and stopwatches.
-You can also change the style of the website at your will.
+This is my clock website.
+It's meant to be used as a display, but it can also be used whenever and wherever a clock is needed.
+The main feature of this website is that it has a command line of sorts, which can be used to create widgets and for customization.
+It also supports scripts (in the form of pasting multiple commands), which make it easy to make a preset for a specific use case.

 ## Contents